 Keep documentation on your dispute

-Regardless of a legal dispute or prospective lawsuit, it’s important that your document what’s happening.
+Regardless of a legal dispute or prospective lawsuit, it’s important that you document what’s happening.
 Your notes, photos, video, testimony, and/or other documents may end up serving as evidence in the event you go to court with your landlord.

 The documentation you collect will depend upon the legal issue you’re facing.
-But, in general, you should write down what’s happening and maintain a record of correspondence with your landlord or property management company.
+But in general, you should write down what’s happening and maintain a record of correspondence with your landlord or property management company.
 Diligently report any issues that you’re having with your rental to your landlord in writing and make sure you have copies of the communications.

 Collect and save all e-mails, letters, or messages you’ve exchanged.
 Track phone calls, who you spoke with, the date and time, what you discussed, and other notes on any conversations.
 Whenever possible, communicate with your landlord in writing as that creates a paper trail that can be used in court.